Sottix99/Point-cloud-transformers-for-3D-fragment-matching/README.md

 # Pair Fragments
 This repository refers to my master's thesis in the Data Science graduate program at Sapienza University.
 ## Data:
-* The overall data used in this work is the Rotated cuts dataset (RCD) that comes from the Broken3D archive.
+* The overall data used in this work is the Rotated cuts dataset (RCD) that comes from the Broken3D archive: https://deeplearninggate.roma1.infn.it/
 * The randomized Validation set used is:  https://drive.google.com/file/d/1UWc90jlblj_aks512WgtJRRJe9qyxEEO/view?usp=drive_link
 * The randomized Test set used is: